 8. Do I need a background check to buy a gun in Colorado?

 Yes, a firearm background check is required to purchase guns in Colorado.
 It does not matter whether it is a commercial or private gun sale.

-- is under indictment for a felony;
+- are under indictment for a felony;

 - renounced U.S. citizenship;

-- is an illegal alien;
+- are an illegal alien;

-- is a fugitive
+- are a fugitive.

 Facing criminal charges in Colorado?
 Our criminal defense lawyers fight to get your case dismissed or reduced to lesser charges.
 We represent clients in state law- and federal law courts throughout Colorado.